 Bordwell, David.
 Narration in the Fiction Film.
-Madison: U of Wisconsin P, 1985.
+Madison: University of Wisconsin Press, 1985.

 Co, Teddy.
 “In Search of Philippine Regional Cinema.”
 Movement: Towards a New Visual Literacy 2.1 (1987): 17-20.

 Deocampo, Nick.
 “Homosexuality as Dissent/Cinema as Subversion: Articulating Gay Consciousness in the Philippines.”
-Gever, Martha, John Greyson, and Pratibha Parmar, eds.
 Queer Looks: Perspectives on Lesbian and Gay Film and Video.
+Ed.
+Martha Gever, John Greyson, and Pratibha Parmar.
 New York: Routledge, 1993.
 395-402.

 ———.
 Short Film: Emergence of a New Philippine Cinema.
 Metro Manila: Communication Foundation for Asia, 1985.

-———, dir. and screenwriter.
-Trilogy on the Theme of Poverty and Prostitution.
+———, dir. and scr.
+Ang Lungsod ng Tao Ay Nasa Puso.
 Hagmut Brockmann, Communication Foundation for Asia, and Mowelfund Film Institute, 1982-87.

 Escobar, Arturo.
 “Imagining a Post-Development Era?: Critical Thought, Development and Social Movements.”
 Social Text 31-32 (1992): 20-56.

 Heath, Stephen.
 “The Cinematic Apparatus: Technology as Historical and Cultural Form.”
 Questions of Cinema.
-Bloomington: Indiana UP, 1981.
+Bloomington: Indiana University Press, 1981.
 221-35.

 Jameson, Fredric.
 The Geopolitical Aesthetic: Cinema and Space in the World System.
-Bloomington: Indiana UP, 1992.
+Bloomington: Indiana University Press, 1992.